latest planet(s) updated or added: 23 September 2024

 You might come to think of our planet as a dull place because we love numbers (and we can confirm that those planets who see numbers critically have a point.
 But numbers work for us).

-We had never been to war when we joined the universe alliance but we got intrigued by the wars that played out on planet war.
+We had never been to war when we joined the universe alliance but we got intrigued by the wars that played out on planet one.
 It was one of those situations where you are so horrified that you can’t look away.

 But then we did what we usually do, we made some calculations and we can only recommend that you do the same.
 War is not feasible.
-The amount of prosperity and progress a single small conflict destroys is already devastating and that’s is easily exponentiated the larger the conflict.
+The amount of prosperity and progress a single small conflict destroys is already devastating and that’s easily exponentiated the larger the conflict.

 We also love music.
 Maybe you would like that about us.